GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     USE_BOOKLET_PDF = True

 Use booklet for PDF.
-During the synchro, pois details will be removed, and the pages will be merge.
+During the synchro, pois details will be removed, and the pages will be merged.
 It is possible to customize the pdf, with trek_public_booklet_pdf.html.

 **Custom SQL**